tox-user/AmperTox/README.md

 npm install
 npm run build
 ```
-For a release build use `npm run build-prod`.

 For development you can instead run `npm run watch`.
 It will rebuild the UI on changes, but you will still need to restart the app to see them.

+To make a release build run `npm run build-release`.
+It will create executables for your platform in `build` directory.

 ## Run
 Run `npm run start` to start the app.